Dragan Tanasijević: Career development

-For the past 39 years he has participated in over 860 group exhibitions at home and abroad and received over 80 awards.
-In total there have been 56 solo exhibitions of his work.
-From 1994 until 2009, he dispersed over 100 photographic presentations – his most well-known presentation was of projection slides in color, on Mount Athos and the monastery Hilandar.
-Aside from exhibiting work, he has also helped design, coach, and been a jury member in different exhibitions across the world.
-Many of his works have become part of private and museum collections, both domestic and international.
+Over the past 39 years, Tanasijević was a participant of over 860 group exhibitions both in his country and abroad, and has received over 80 awards.
+There have been a total of 56 exhibitions of his work in solo.
+From year 1994. to 2009., Tanasijević delivered over 100 photographic presentations.
+His most well-known presentation was a projection of color slides on Mount Athos and on monastery of Hilandar.
+Aside from exhibiting work of his own, he also participated in designing and coaching and was an adjudicator of many exhibitions across the globe.